Category Archives: Arkansas

 Exact Boundaries Important

-In newly laid out subdivisions in Center Ridge where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Huntsville where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been exactly checked, or an item that is being separated, will certainly require a survey to find the brand-new corners and also lot lines in Arkansas, which ought to be permanently marked so they will never end up being lost.
+Land that has never ever been specifically checked, or a piece that is being split, will certainly require a study to situate the new edges and great deal lines in Arkansas, which need to be completely marked so they will certainly never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.